jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

 As we can see that the entire system is no more like a monolith application.
 It has been decomposed into fine grained microservices which has its own independent existence.
 Certainly, services are dependent on each other to realize overall functionality but they can grow in decenteralized environment indepdently till they abide by contracts published (not necessarily public) interfaces.
-This facilitates a great deal in realing following use cases:
+This facilitates a great deal in realizing following use cases:

 * A service can be comompletely owned by one team
 * A service can be developed using technology stack which suits the need of hour.